 If we've been forced to cancel due to dangerous weather conditions we will do our utmost to fit you onto another, equivalent session at a later date.
 However, we cannot provide refunds for the missed session.
 We still incur the same costs for a cancelled session as we must still pay for staff, and will have already bought refreshments and resources.
 We cancel sessions very rarely and only when it is too dangerous to be in the woods - a little bit of rain won't put us off!

 Do you run Little Wild Things sessions whatever the weather?

 Yep!
 We embrace “bad” weather - after all who doesn’t love a good puddle?
 Our ethos is to be outdoors in all weathers, and we encourage children and their adults to dress appropriately so they can enjoy being outside whatever the season.
 However, occasionally situations may arise in which it would be dangerous to continue with outdoor activities, as a result of high winds, snow or flooding.
-The weather will always be assessed and our sessions shortened or postponed if we believe there is a risk.
+The weather will always be assessed and our sessions shortened or cancelled if we believe there is a risk.
 If weather conditions suddenly became dangerous, we would leave the woodland immediately.

 Isn’t two hours a long time to be outside if it’s really cold or really hot?